gcapes/git-course/_episodes/11-pull-requests.md

 - Consider creating a new issue first to discuss your ideas before submitting a PR.
-  Some repositories ask for this in their contributing guidelines, but this can be a good approach even if it isn't required, so that you know whether the owner agress with your suggestion, and might bring up ideas and/or challenges you haven't considered.
+  Some repositories ask for this in their contributing guidelines, but this can be a good approach even if it isn't required, so that you know whether the owner agrees with your suggestion, and might bring up ideas and/or challenges you haven't considered.

 ## After submitting your pull request